Soundarya Rajinikanth & Vishagan Are A Perfect Couple In These Pics From Pre-wedding Reception!

 The Special Gift

-Meanwhile, the guests who have arrived for the function have received a complimentary gift as a token of love.
-Each one of them has got a Neem seed ball, which could be planted.
+Meanwhile, the guests who arrived for the function have received a complimentary gift as a token of love.
+Each one of them received a Neem seed ball, which could be planted.

 Soundary Rajinikanth is a film-maker as well and she has directed two movies so far in the form of Kochadaiyaan and VIP 2.
-On the other hand, Vishagan Vanagamudi is also an actor by profession.
+On the other hand, Vishagan Vanangamudi is also an actor by profession.